AlexFirulin/portfolio/content/about.md

 ---
 description: 'About me'
 ---
-# Hello There, I'm Alex
+# Hello There, I'm Alex Firulin

 ## About me

 Highly motivated and skilled Vue.js developer with a strong passion for creating dynamic and user-friendly web applications.
 With a background in front-end development and proficiency in HTML, CSS, JavaScript and Vue.js.

  My work experience